 Mauro Paulino is currently a coordinator at Mind, Institute of Clinical and Forensic Psychology (Lisbon, Portugal).
 He is also a forensic psychologist consultant at the Instituto Nacional de Medicina Legal e Ciências Forenses, I.P.
-(Gabinete Médico-Legal e Forense Península Setúbal) and a Clinical Director of Pelo Sonho - Cooperativa de Solidariedade Social, supervising shelter and care center for victims of spousal violence.
-Mauro received his Master degree in Legal Medicine and Forensic Sciences at the University of Lisbon, School of Medicine completing his research in the field of spousal violence.
-He is an author and coordinator of several books and is a guest lecturer at various national and international universities and training session on spousal violence.
+(Gabinete Médico-Legal e Forense Península Setúbal).
+Mauro received his Master's degree in Legal Medicine and Forensic Sciences at the University of Lisbon, Faculty of Medicine completing his research in the field of spousal violence.
+He is a PhD student at the Faculty of Psychology and Education Sciences, University of Coimbra (Portugal).
+He is also a member of the Center for Research in Neuropsychology and Cognitive Behavioral Intervention (CINEICC) and the Psychological Assessment and Psychometrics Laboratory (PsyAssessmentLab).
+He is an author and coordinator of several books and is a guest lecturer at various national and international universities.

-Clinical and Forensic Psychologist, Instituto Nacional de Medicina Legal e Ciencias Forenses
+Clinical and Forensic Psychologist, Instituto Nacional de Medicina Legal e Ciencias Forenses, Portugal

 Laura Alho is a forensic psychologist and an assistant professor of the Lusófona University of Humanities and Technologies.
 She holds a PhD in Psychology from the University of Aveiro, in collaboration with IBILI (Faculty of Medicine of the University of Coimbra) and the Karolinska Institute (Sweden), a masters’ degree in Forensic Psychology, and a post-graduation in Criminology.
 She has professional training in Victimology, Criminal Profiling, Psychology of Justice and Criminal Investigation.
 She is a member of several scientific associations and member of the Cognition and People Centric Computing Labs (CopeLabs) and Human-Environment Interaction Lab (HEI-Lab), from Lusófona University.
 Her line of research is psychology of testimony.
 She is an author and coordinator of scientific publications and a guest lecturer at several universities and justice entities.

-Lusófona University of Humanities and Technologies, EPCV, Lisbon.
-Cognition and People Centric Computing Labs (CopeLabs), ULHT, Lisbon.
-Human-Environment Interaction Lab (HEI-Lab), EPCV, UHLT, Lisbon.
+Lusófona University of Humanities and Technologies, EPCV, Lisbon; Cognition and People Centric Computing Labs (CopeLabs), ULHT, Lisbon; Human-Environment Interaction Lab (HEI-Lab), EPCV, UHLT, Lisbon, Portugal